-Credit for military training and service is guided by WI Act 59 and WI Act 147.
-Students are strongly encouraged to consult with their graduate program director and the UWL Veteran Services Office before making determinations regarding prior military credit.
+Credit for military training and service is guided by WI Act 59 of 2017 and WI Act 147 of 2019.
+Students are strongly encouraged to consult with their graduate program director and the UWL office of Veteran & Military Connection before making determinations regarding prior military credit.
 Students who are given credits that may not pertain directly to their program could be disadvantaged for financial aid purposes or other professional groups or designations.